raszpl/sigrok-disk/README.md

 Start by loading one of available [test sample files](#available-test-sample-files) or capture you own data using Logic Analyzer hardware.
 Aim for 20x oversampling for best results.

-- Floppy drive requires at least ~12MHz sampling rate meaning something like ~$60 Hantek 6022 or $5 CY7C68013A https://sigrok.org/wiki/Lcsoft_Mini_Board dev board (aliexpress/ebay/amazon) as thats pretty much whats inside the Hantek/original Saleae.
+- Floppies require at least ~12MHz sampling rate within reach of ~$60 Hantek 6022 or $5 CY7C68013A https://sigrok.org/wiki/Lcsoft_Mini_Board dev board (aliexpress/ebay/amazon) as thats pretty much whats inside the Hantek/original Saleae.
-- Hard drives operate at 5-15Mbit flux rate and demand sampling rate of at least 200MHz.
+- Hard drives operate at 5-15Mbit flux rate and demand at least 100MHz sampling clock for the 5Mbit MFM models.
 Commercial LAs start around $200, saner options are 200Ms/s Pico based [MFM-Hard-Disk-Dumper](https://github.com/Tronix286/MFM-Hard-Disk-Dumper) by Tronix286 or not so greatly named but outstandingly capable Pico/Pico2 based 400Ms/s [LogicAnalyzer](https://github.com/gusmanb/logicanalyzer).
-Both of those Open Source hardware LA solutions are vastly cheaper while delivering great results.
+Both of those Open Source hardware solutions are vastly cheaper while delivering great results.

 <hr>